7 Bible Figures Who Struggled with Depression

 Though the Bible doesn’t use the word “depression” except in a few translations and verses, it’s often referenced by other similar words, such as “downcast,” “brokenhearted,” “troubled,” “miserable,” “despairing,” and “mourning,” among others.
 Throughout the Word, there are a number of stories about godly, influential men and women of faith, who struggled and battled through dark times of hopelessness and depression.
 Many of us may find ourselves struggling there today.

 But we don’t have to stay stuck there.
 There’s hope.
-Here are seven stories to remind us that we’re not alone in our battles:
+Here are seven stories about depression from the Bible to remind us that we’re not alone in our battles:

 1. David was troubled and battled deep despair.